Configuration Guide

 Result:

-• Performance metrics in top-left
+• Performance metrics in top-right

 • Unlimited FPS for performance testing